scandipwa/scandipwa-development-toolkit/README.md

 # ScandiPWA development toolkit

-#### Made to simplify your work with internal components, routes and queries.
+#### Made to simplify your work with internal components, routes, queries and store.

 This extension is a core extension of ScandiPWA extension pack for development in VSCode editor.

-> **NOTE #0**: The store related file support is coming soon!

-> **NOTE #1**: This extension is in beta, please use with caution and report any issues to Scandipwa Github.
+> **NOTE**: This extension is in beta, please use with caution and report any issues to ScandiPWA Github.

 ## Requirements

 1. Node 10^ + npm 6.8^
-2. VSCode ^1.37
+2. VSCode ^1.45

-> **NOTE**: Extension might work on previous versions as well, it is not yet tested.
+> **NOTE**: Extension might work on previous versions as well, it is not tested.

 ## How to use?